Moscow to increase tourism amongst Kuwaiti citizens

 Mr. Bulat Nurmukhanov, Head of the International Cooperation Department of the Moscow Tourism Committee, emphasized that the business mission to Kuwait signified Moscow's commitment to strengthening its relationship with Middle Eastern countries and promoting tourism potential between both regions.
 The delegation is optimistic about the prospective opportunities that may arise from these discussions and looks forward to fostering long-term partnerships with their counterparts in Kuwait.

-«The Gulf countries remain one of the most prospective markets for inbound tourism to Moscow.
-Since March 2023, visitors from Kuwait, Oman, Bahrain, and Saudi Arabia have been able to obtain visas without a tourist invitation, and via a hotel reservation.
+"The Gulf countries remain one of the most prospective markets for inbound tourism to Moscow.
+Since August 2023, visitors from Kuwait, Oman, Bahrain, and Saudi Arabia have been able to obtain e-visas.
 So far, business tourism to Moscow is known to be popular amongst Kuwaitis.
 Business guests are aware of the high level of hospitality, security, and services in Moscow, as well as the historical heritage of the city, which is carefully preserved.
-We hope to see more of these business visitors coming back with their families to enjoy the leisure and beauty of the Russian capital», - Nurmukhanov said.
+We hope to see more of these business visitors coming back with their families to enjoy the leisure and beauty of the Russian capital", - Nurmukhanov said.

 Earlier in 2023, the Moscow City Tourism Committee organized business missions to the Kingdom of Saudi Arabia and the Kingdom of Bahrain, which resulted in thousands of negotiations with partners from Middle Eastern countries.

-The Moscow City Tourism Committee actively co-operates with the countries of the Arab States (GCC).
-In 2022 and 2023, 23 diplomatic visits were organized in the countries of UAE, Saudi Arabia, Qatar, Oman, Kuwait, and Bahrain.
+The Moscow City Tourism Committee actively co-operates with Arab nations.
+In 2022 and 2023, 23 business visits were organized in the countries of UAE, Saudi Arabia, Qatar, and Bahrain.
 In addition, about 700 successful negotiations with partners from the Middle East countries were conducted within the framework of business missions in Saudi Arabia and Qatar.

-These events were aimed at developing tourism co-operation between the Moscow City Tourism Committee and GCC countries, as well as strengthening business relations in the tourism industry.
+These events were aimed at developing tourism co-operation between the Moscow City Tourism Committee and Arab nations, as well as strengthening business relations in the tourism industry.

 For any media queries or interview requests with Mr. Bulat Nurmukhanov, Head of the International Cooperation Department of the Moscow Tourism Committee, please contact: